Did you know that the equivalent of a staggering $6.6 trillion US dollars is traded every day?

 New Zealand’s official currency is also not a major reserve currency.
 The strength of this currency largely depends on the balance of trade with key trading partners China and Australia.
 New Zealand’s main exports are agricultural produce (dairy and meat), and its main imports are oil, and automobiles.

 The value of many currencies have been impacted by the global COVID-19 pandemic.
 Those that have been hit hardest are emerging market currencies.
 Several of these economies are heavily reliant on oil and commodity exports, and both are currently experiencing a sharp decline in demand.

 Buyers and investors are reluctant to take risks on weaker currencies, and as a result, the world’s 10 most traded currencies are likely to remain the same for the foreseeable future.

-Stop worrying about currency conversion, poor FX rates or delayed payments.
-With REMITR, you can send payments effortlessly, on time, wherever you do business (plus, we’ve got the lowest rates going!).
+Stop worrying about currency conversion, poor FX rates and delayed payments.
+With Remitr Global Business Account, you can send and recieve payments effortlessly, on time, wherever you do business!